Sprained ankles are among the most common injuries seen in healthcare provider's offices and emergency departments every day.

 Let the ankle bear weight as best you can, using crutches.

-Move the ankle a bit with your health provider's guidance.
+Move the ankle a bit with your healthcare provider's guidance.

 Whatever the severity of sprain, the ankle needs time to recover.
-The first step in rehabilitation is to rest the ankle, protecting it from further injury and reducing the swelling by following RICE.
+The first step in rehabilitation is to rest the ankle, protecting it from injuring it even more and reducing the swelling by following RICE.
 The next step is to make muscles and ligaments stronger, and to restore range of motion.
 The last step involves activities that move the foot in a straight line, followed later by sports that use more cutting, or side-to-side movements.

 If you sprain your ankle, it's important to follow through with rehabilitation to avoid further injury.
 Once your ankle is fully recovered, work to keep your ankle in good shape with flexibility and strengthening exercises.